 Ricky Burdett, Professor of Cities & Urban Studies, London School of Economics states that “The smart city is a system that grows in an intelligent way, is quite compact, it doesn’t have sprawl, regarding economic development.
 Smart means something different.
 It means thinking that the city is going to grow, is not going to waste the resources in the future.
 A smart city must not have negative effects on the environment.”
 Public heads of departments should strive to make it both environmentally and socially more sustainable.

 For an ordinary man, a smart city must be able to address the quality of life.
 At its basic level, it must be able to meet the aspirations of its people where the younger generation receives good quality education and access for jobs.
 A key part of the smart city is an actively engaged community.
 They also have to find new sources of food, alternate sources of fuel and holistic healing medicine in the near future.

-Growing up in India and having spent my entire childhood commuting to school in overly crowded public transportations; I used to always think why different modes of transportation don’t have their separate lanes to travel?
+Growing up in India and having spent my entire childhood commuting to school in overly crowded public transportations; I used always to think why different modes of transportation don’t have their separate lanes to travel?
 A bus lane where only buses run at high speeds, a car lane, a bike lane and a pavement for pedestrians to walk.
 I mean how difficult it is to build one when we already have lanes on the roads?!
-Why does everything and everyone have to move at the same pace and wait just because a bus has to stop at the bus-stand?!
+Why do everything and everyone have to move at the same pace and wait just because a bus has to stop at the bus-stand?!
 A solution to this problem was addressed and successfully implemented in Bogota, Columbia by its mayor, Enrique Penalosa where he designed separate bus lanes, car lanes, bike lanes and pavements for pedestrians!

-Hence, a smart city must not only be aesthetically designed but also be functional over time.
+Hence, a smart city must be not only aesthetically designed but also be functional over time.